trycourier/pigeon-weather/README.md

 ## Running locally

-This project was created to run in Glitch, but can be ran locally with these additional steps.
+This project was created to run in Glitch, but can be run locally with these additional steps.

-1. Clone the repo at https://github.com/aydrian/pigeon-weather
+1. Clone the repo at https://github.com/trycourier/pigeon-weather
 1. In the repo directory, run `npm install`
 1. Create the database by running `mkdir .data && touch .data/database.sqlite`
 1. Create a `.env` file and add the variables from above.
 1. Start the application by running `npm start`
 1. Open a browser to http://localhost:58428

+## Git Tags

+This project uses git tags to allow you to jump to different instances of the application.
+After each live stream, we will create a tag so you can see what the code looks like before and after.

+- [starter](https://github.com/trycourier/pigeon-weather/tree/starter): The initial state of the app
+- [20200311](https://github.com/trycourier/pigeon-weather/tree/20200311) ([video](https://youtu.be/0PakKiz6_hQ)): The result of the 3/11/2020 live stream that set up email and SMS notifications using Courier